Supporting the Translation Community

 Basic Tier Project

-Unregistered projects are in the Basic Tier and have the ability to create and edit texts, and access a limited number of freely licensed resources.
+Unregistered projects are in the Basic Tier and have the ability to create and edit texts, print and export them, and access a limited number of freely licensed resources.

 Translator Tier Project